 Sculptures at the Hatchery

-The Friends of Decorah Fish Hatchery are once again undertaking a BIG project.
-Two large-scale sculptures designed and constructed by world-renowned artist (and Luther grad) Doug Freeman will be installed on hatchery property.
+The Friends of Decorah Fish Hatchery have once again undertaken a BIG project.
+Two large-scale sculptures designed and constructed by world-renowned artist (and Luther grad) Doug Freeman have been installed on hatchery property.
 A fundraising campaign has begun to help pay for the artwork and installation.

 All funds to this point have been obtained by the FDFH through the use of the fish food machines used by visitors (25¢ per handful multiplied by many visitors over many years adds up!) and a donation by one of the Board members.
 No state money has been or will be used to fund this project.

 Visitors will find information about a variety of topics at the new wayside exhibits to be installed in 2020-2022 at the Decorah Fish Hatchery.
-These panels combine artwork, maps and diagrams, photographs and storytelling.
-The first panels will be installed in the fish raceway areas and will focus on trout.
+The panels combine artwork, maps and diagrams, photographs and storytelling.
+The first panels have been installed in the fish raceway areas and focus on trout.

 Additional panels will cover a wide variety of themes and messages related to environmental education, cultural and